Great books

 American Language Reprints Series, Vol. 9

-The Mohegan-Pequot language was originally spoken in southeastern Connecticut along the Thames River and became extinct in the early 20th century.
-This vocabulary of 446 words ws collected from Fidelia Fielding, the last native speaker of the dialect.
-Originally published in 1903, this volume features etymological and comparative linguistic commentary for each term by Prince and Speck.
-For more information on this and other rare Native American vocabularies now back in print, click here...
+Mohegan-Pequot was an Eastern Algonquian language originally spoken in southeastern Connecticut.
+It became extinct in the early 20th century.
+This vocabulary contains 446 words collected by J. Dyneley Prince and Frank Speck from Fidelia Fielding, a resident of Mohegan, Connecticut and the last native speaker of the dialect; with 12 additional words from the Brothertown reservation in Wisconsin.
+It features etymological and comparative linguistic commentary for each term.
+More...

 Evolution Publishing | Early Indian Language Database | ACNA Series | ALR Series